pdelfino/Projeto-livre/README.md

 ===

 To run this code you need at least Android 2.2.
-Is is also necessary to allow installs from unkown fonts.
+It is also necessary to allow installs from unkown fonts.